Parent and Guardian Resources

-At Loyola University Chicago, faculty and staff members put great value on a student’s overall development.
-In the residence hall setting there are students, staff, and faculty that are from across the country and around the world that will work with your student to foster their learning and development and will empower them to be leaders for a just a humane world.
-Within this collaborative effort, your student will have more opportunities to meet new people and to make new friends.
+At Loyola University Chicago, faculty and staff members put great value on each student’s holistic development as a student, an individual, and a leader.
+In our residence halls students, staff, and faculty from across the country and around the world work together to foster learning and development.
+Students are empowered to become leaders for a more just, humane, and sustainable world.
+Within this collaborative environment, your student has opportunities to meet people, make friends, and create meaningful change on campus and beyond.

 As your student makes their transition to Loyola University Chicago, we know that you are probably going through some transitions and adjustments yourself.
 With that in mind, we share the following suggestions to help make your student's (and your own) transition smooth and healthy.
 Sending your student off to a university is an exciting time, but for some, it can also be a time of apprehension and uncertainty.
 We understand that you just want the best for your student; so do we.

 Listen | Allow your student to share their feelings and expectations about all of the new experiences college will bring.
 Encourage your student to share both concerns and excitement openly with you by reserving judgment and simply allowing them to talk.

 Inquire | Your student may be hesitant to share with you their pre-college fears or certain experiences during the first year at college.
 It is important to ask your student about those subjects that may be uncomfortable to discuss.
 You may easily ask about academics, but don't be afraid to ask about other aspects of college life.
 Inquire about the relationships your student is developing at college, including friends, roommates, and romantic relationships.
 Ask your student about activities on the weekend and the choices they are making about alcohol and other drugs.
 Your student may not share everything with you, but it will help them to know that you are willing to discuss these and other topics if the need arises.